 New York Education Spending โ The Highest in America

 New York State spends more per pupil on K-12 education than any other state in America โ approximately $24,900 per student annually, nearly double the national average of $13,600.
 This extraordinary investment has measurable effects on cognitive outcomes, but the results are complicated by the extreme inequality in how those funds are distributed.
+Research on how educational investment shapes measured intelligence is well-summarised in the broader evidence on how environmental factors can increase IQ โ showing that sustained, quality schooling is one of the most consistent cognitive levers available.

 | Education Metric | New York | US Average | Assessment |